History of PlayStation in Timeline

 Sony PlayStation 4 500GB Console (Renewed)

-In 2008, Sony released another revision of the Slimline with an overhauled internal design incorporating the power supply into the console.
+In 2008, Sony released yet another revision of the Slimline which had an overhauled internal design incorporating the power supply into the console itself like the original PlayStation 2 resulting in a further reduced total weight of the console.

 Sony Playstation 3 160GB System (Renewed)